-USSD codes to get talktime loan on all major Indian telecom services including Airtel, Aircel, Idea, BSNL, Vodafone, Reliance, Tata DOCOMO, and Telenor.
+USSD codes to get talktime loan on all major Indian telecom services including Airtel, Aircel, Idea, BSNL, Vodafone, JIO, Tata DOCOMO, and Telenor.

 Nowadays many telecom companies are providing their users with the smart Value-added services (VAS) like Talktime loan.
 Such a facility is quite useful when you’re unable to top up your talktime balance.

 Also know as emergency recharge, it is a value-added service that allows you to take a small, short-term credit balance loan directly from your telecom carrier.
 Now this comes in handy when you are out of money or don’t have access to recharge voucher hubs.